Foundational Training

 The work of sustaining person- and family-centered, trauma-informed, and culturally responsive care is a complex challenge.
 At TEAM UP, we acknowledge the significant role that professional development and peer learning play in equipping the workforce with the skills and support needed to meet these challenges effectively.

 Continuing Medical Education Credits (CMEs) are available based on the number of registrants.
-Please register by August 8th, 2025.

 Overview